aillos/kattis/README.md

-This repository is for Kattis problems and their solutions as solved by me.

-Link to the Kattis website: https://open.kattis.com/problems

 My Kattis profile: https://open.kattis.com/users/andreas-solli

-Solutions are listed as their specified file name on kattis, and currently only coded in Java.

 Newer ones will of course have better code as I have improved while doing the challenges.

-Total challenges / problems currently: 76.5

 By Andreas Solli
 > **Note** <br>